Hi! My name is April Keating!

 Less than a year after marrying my Soldier husband in 2006 and immediately moving halfway across the country, I came to realize what many who are married to a military member already knew: it is very difficult to live the transient military lifestyle and keep a career.
-According to the 2016 Blue Star Families Military Lifestyle Survey, 52% of military spouses are not employed and of those, 21% are actively seeking work.
-The reasons that military spouses cited for not working were family commitment, the demands of their service member’s job and lack of and/or high cost of childcare.
+Year after year, the Blue Star Families Military Lifestyle Survey shows a high number of military spouses who are not employed but are actively seeking work.
+The reasons that military spouses cite for not working are family commitment, the demands of their service member’s job and lack of and/or high cost of childcare.

 Because of the demands of the military lifestyle, I decided to stop job hunting and start working virtually as a consultant.
-It affords me the flexibility and portability I needed as the spouse of an active duty military member who is parenting young children and relocating, on average, every 28 months.
+It afforded me the flexibility and portability I needed as the spouse of an active duty military member who is parenting young children and relocating, on average, every 28 months.

 When I embarked on my entrepreneurial journey in 2010, I leaned on my administrative background and started out as a Virtual Assistant.
-Since then, I’ve narrowed my focus to become an email marketing consultant and trainer, specializing in Constant Contact products.
+Some time later, I narrowed my focus to become an email marketing consultant and trainer, specializing in Constant Contact products.
 It was that specialty that led me to work with iRelaunch.
 I was drawn to the company’s mission of helping men and women get back to work after a career break, and recognized the immense value of returnships for my fellow military spouses.

-I am excited about being a part of the iRelaunch team and to contribute to the movement of normalizing career gaps for relaunchers everywhere.
+I am honored to be a part of the iRelaunch team and to contribute to the movement of normalizing career gaps for relaunchers everywhere.
 I’m also optimistic about the future of employment possibilities for military spouses.
-The 2016 Blue Star Families survey also revealed that 51% of military families identified spouse under- and/or unemployment as their top obstacle to financial security.
+The Blue Star Families survey also reveals that a majority of military families identify spouse under- and/or unemployment as their top obstacle to financial security.
 I’m happy to be contributing to work that can relieve those concerns for military families everywhere.